CLIENT INFORMATION

 Feeding:

 1. Attach a syringe filled with water to the tube and begin to slowly press down to feed water down the tube.
-Apply about 5ml of water and watch that it moves normally through the tube and watch your pet’s reaction.
+Flush through about 5ml of water and watch that it moves normally through the tube while noting your pet’s reaction.
 Watch for coughing or uneasiness.

-2. Now swap to your syringe filled with your pet’s food and begin injecting slowly.
-Normally, you will inject the food for about 15 to 20 minutes.
+2. Now swap to your syringe filled with your pet’s food and begin to slowly push down on the plunger.
+Normally, you will administer the food over about 15 to 20 minutes.
 If there’s any coughing or regurgitation, stop the feeding and call your local VSS clinic.

-3. Once the instructed volume of food has been injected, you must flush the tube using water again to ensure that there are no pieces of food stuck to it.
-This ensures that no food will dry and block the tube which would prevent future use.
-Using one to two milliliters at a time, you will have to administer between five to ten mils depending on the size of the tube.
-To determine the amount of water to push through: You want to feel little to no resistance and you should see the water flowing through easily.
+3. Once the instructed volume of food has been given, you must flush the tube again with water to ensure that there are no pieces of food stuck inside it.
+This ensures that no food will dry and block the tube which would might prevent future use.
+Using one to two milliliters at a time, flush through a total of five to ten mililiters depending on the size of the tube.
+To determine if sufficient water has been pushed through: Check that you feel little to no resistance when pushing on the plunger of the syringe and that you see the water flowing through easily.

 4. Once you’re satisfied with the cleanliness of the tube, disconnect the syringe and put the cap back onto the end.
-Then tuck it back under the collar or bandage.
+Tuck the tube back under the collar or bandage to secure it until the next use.

 Irritation around the wound: